ceridwenreed/Football-Match-Outcome-Prediction/README.md

 ![alt text](/figures/pred_prob_abc.png)

 Significance tests are used to compare models.
-Based on the parameters of 3 different types of statistical tests: Wilcoxon rank signed, McNemar's and combined 5x2CV F-test.
-We can conclude there is no significant difference in the performance of the models.
+Below shows a table of the **p-values** derived from 3 different types of statistical tests: Wilcoxon rank signed, McNemar's and combined 5x2CV F-test.
+Based on the parameters of the tests, we can conclude there is no significant difference in the performance of the models.

 (lgr = Logistic Regression, gbc = Gradient Boost, abc = AdaBoost)